Employee Relations Specialist

 Tailor Your CV: Make sure your CV highlights your relevant experience in employee relations, particularly in trade union consultations and negotiations.
 Use specific examples to demonstrate your expertise in handling complex case work.

-Craft a Compelling Cover Letter: Write a cover letter that outlines your motivation for applying and how your skills align with the requirements of the role.
+Craft a Strong Cover Letter: Write a compelling cover letter that outlines your motivation for applying and how your skills align with the requirements of the role.
 Mention your experience in public or third sector organisations to strengthen your application.

-Highlight Availability: Since the role requires immediate availability, clearly state your availability in your application.
-This will help the employer understand your readiness to start the position.
+Highlight Availability: Since the role requires flexibility, clearly state your availability in your application.
+This will help the employer understand when you can start and how many days per week you can commit.

 How to prepare for a job interview at JobFlurry